NexGen-3D-Printing/SetupStreamingServices-Brave/README.md

 ```
 curl -L https://github.com/NexGen-3D-Printing/SetupStreamingServices-Brave/raw/main/install.sh | bash
 ```
-6. Once completed, launch Brave again, you will see a profile selection window with a new profile called "Your Brave" select this one and Brave will launch (You can rename this to WEB_APPS or similar if like)
-7. Go to the Hamburger menu and "Off" for the SideBar menu, once done, you can close Brave again
+6. Once completed, Brave will automatically launch into the new profile, you now need to disable the SideBar: Go to the Hamburger menu and select "Off" for the SideBar menu, once done, you can close Brave again.
-8. Return to Gamescope, and use the [SteamGridDB](https://github.com/SteamGridDB/decky-steamgriddb) Decky plugin to add images to the new streaming services launchers.
+7. You can now return to Gamescope (Game Mode/Big Picture Mode), and use the [SteamGridDB](https://github.com/SteamGridDB/decky-steamgriddb) Decky plugin to add images to the new streaming services launchers.

 ### Enabling Native Touch Support